Microsoft Entra EAM

 - Enter a Name for this integration.

-- Use the drop-down to Select a Workflow for this Integration.
+- Select a Workflow for this Integration from the drop-down.

-- Copy the following values from the integration to use in Step 2:
+- Copy the following values from the integration to use in the next set of steps:

 - Client ID